On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Geodesic Stretching Approach

 \end{definition} By definition, we get $T_{p,s} = T_{p,x}^{\text{tan}}(U) \oplus T_{p,s}^{\text{orth}}(U)$. \begin{definition} Let $U$ be a submanifold of $\R^n$, $T_{p,s}^{\text{tan}}(U)$ and $T_{p,s}^{\text{orth}}(U)$ defined as above.
 We define the tangential and orthogonal stretching rate as

-respectively. \end{definition} Geodesic stretching rates are now used similarly to the original stretching rates in \cite{adrover2007stretching}: Near a SIM, the tangential stretching rate is supposed to be small, corresponding to the property of 'slowness' in the context of SIMs.
-Meanwhile, the normal stretching rate is supposed to be comparatively large corresponding to the property of 'attractiveness'.
+respectively. \end{definition} Geodesic stretching rates are now used similarly to the original stretching rates in \cite{adrover2007stretching}: Tangential- and normal geodesic stretching rates measure deceleration and contraction respectively, while their ratio approximates the property of normal attractiveness.

-We show, how these stretching rates are utilized to construct a SIM approximation in the following section.
+A consequence of the geodesic stretching rate construction is the fact that it is capable of providing an approximation for a specifically constructed NAIM: the SIM in the context of slow-fast systems which is subject of the following section.
+We call the resulting method Geodesic Stretching method (GSM).